fleetdm/fleet/docs/Using Fleet/Puppet-module.md

 To setup the Puppet module, we will do the following steps:

+1. Install the Puppet module
-1. Configure Puppet to talk to Fleet using Hiera
+2. Configure Puppet to talk to Fleet using Hiera
-2. Set Fleet as a reporter
+3. Set Fleet as a reporter

+### Step 1: install the Puppet module

+Install [Fleet's Puppet module](https://forge.puppet.com/modules/fleetdm/fleetdm/readme).
+For more instructions on how to install Puppet modules, check out the Puppet docs [here](https://www.puppet.com/docs/puppet/8/modules_installing.html).

-### Step 1: configure Puppet to talk to Fleet using Heira
+### Step 2: configure Puppet to talk to Fleet using Heira

 1. Create an API-only use with the GitOps role in Fleet.
 Instructions for creating an API-only user in Fleet are [here](./fleetctl-CLI.md#create-an-api-only-user).